csu-hmc/perturbed-data-paper/first-review-response.rst

 We were aware of most of these but intentionally left out the graphics and arbitrary motions datasets/bases because we are more concerned with gait.
-But we've added most of these into the introduction be more complete, thanks for the suggestion.
+But we have now added most of these into the introduction be more complete, thanks for the suggestion.
 See:

 https://github.com/csu-hmc/perturbed-data-paper/pull/148